 17 The Rock of Cashel

 Ireland's most visited heritage site, the Rock of Cashel, stars in countless images of the Emerald Isle.
 Queen Elizabeth II of Great Britain even visited by helicopter during her 2011 official tour of the country.
-Set on an outcrop of limestone in the Golden Vale, this spectacular group of Medieval buildings includes the 12th-century round tower, the High Cross and Romanesque Chapel, a 13th-century Gothic cathedral, a 15th-century castle, and the restored Hall of the Vicars Choral.
+Perched upon a limestone rock formation in the Golden Vale, this magnificent group of Medieval buildings includes the High Cross and Romanesque Chapel, the 12th-century round tower, a 15th-century castle, and a 13th-century Gothic cathedral.
+The restored Hall of the Vicars Choral is also among the structures.
 Tourist attractions include an audio-visual show and exhibitions.
 It's also said that this was once the seat of the High Kings of Munster prior to the Norman invasions.

 Hours: Open mid June-mid September 9am-7pm (seasonal variations)